-\Getting the test I need prior to injections, working/finding work, no funding for technology or training, how long it takes to learn technology, getting appointments with my very busy retinologist
+Getting the test I need prior to injections, working/finding work, no funding for technology or training, how long it takes to learn technology, getting appointments with my very busy retinologist

-The strong emphasis on worry in relation to the condition worsening implies the existence of emotional and psychological burdens as well; DR and DME may affect daily life as a result of lower visual acuity, but they may also lead to significant psychological strain in the form of a generalized anxiety related to the future.
-Following up on this notion, respondents were asked to specify their concerns over the last month, with many selecting that they are concerned about their eyesight worsening "all the time" or "a lot of the time."
-Respondents also emphasized "coping with everyday life" and "general safety when out of the home" as notable concerns.
+Worrying about whether the condition will worsen implies the existence of emotional and psychological burdens as well.
+DR and DME may affect daily life as a result of lower visual acuity, but they may also lead to significant psychological strain in the form of a generalized anxiety related to the future.
+Furthermore many respondents are concerned about their eyesight worsening "all the time" or "a lot of the time" and emphasized the real challenges of "coping with everyday life" and "general safety when out of the home."